dret/webconcepts/specs/W3C/TR/index.md

 ---
 layout:      page
 title:       "W3C Technical Report Series"
+description: "List of specifications in the Technical Report (TR) series by the World Wide Web Consortium (W3C)"
 ---

 There are currently 33 listed specifications in the [World Wide Web Consortium (W3C)](..)'s Technical Report (TR) series.